arduino/ArduinoCore-samd/README.md

 ### SAMD Core Installation

 * To update from a previous version, click on MattairTech SAMD Boards in Boards Manager, then click Update.
+* Boards Manager may require opening twice (with possibly a delay in between) to see some updates.

-1. The MattairTech SAMD Core requires Arduino 1.6.5+.
+1. The MattairTech SAMD Core requires Arduino 1.6.6+ (1.6.5-mtX required IDE 1.6.5).
-2. In the Arduino IDE 1.6.5+, click File->Preferences.
+2. In the Arduino IDE, click File->Preferences.
 3. Click the button next to Additional Boards Manager URLs.
 4. Add https://www.mattairtech.com/software/arduino/package_MattairTech_index.json.
 5. Save preferences, then open the Boards Manager.
 6. Install the Arduino SAMD Boards package.
+Use version 1.6.2 or higher with 1.6.6-mtX.
-7. Install the MattairTech SAMD Boards package.
+7. Install the MattairTech SAMD Boards package (1.6.6-mtX).
 8. Close Boards Manager, then click Tools->Board->MattairTech MT-D21E (or MT-D11).
 9. Select the processor with the now visible Tools->Processor menu.
 10. If you do not already have the bootloader or blink sketch installed, see SAM-BA USB CDC Bootloader below.